mlafeldt/chef-runner/README.md

     $ CHEF_RUNNER_LOG=debug chef-runner ...

-### Setting up SSH
+### Vagrant

+Here's how to use chef-runner with local Vagrant machines:

+First, make sure that the Vagrant machine you want to provision is running in the background.
+You can check the status with `vagrant status`.
+If the machine isn't up yet, run `vagrant up`.

-chef-runner uses `ssh` to execute commands on Vagrant machines.
-If your `Vagrantfile` only defines a single machine, you don't need to worry about SSH at all -- simply run `chef-runner` and it should work.
+If your `Vagrantfile` only defines a single machine, simply run `chef-runner` and it should work.
 In a multi-machine environment, you need to specify what Vagrant machine you want to use.
-There are two ways to do this.

-1) Use the `-M` option to set the name of the Vagrant machine.
+Use the `-M` option to set the name of the Vagrant machine.
 The machine name is the name you have defined in your `Vagrantfile`.
 To get a list of all machine names, run `vagrant status`.

 Example:

     $ chef-runner -M db

+### SSH

+chef-runner can also provision remote machines like EC2 instances, or basically any systems reachable over SSH.

-2) Use the `-H` option to set a hostname that was configured for direct SSH access to the Vagrant machine.
+Use the `-H` option to specify the name of a host that was configured for direct SSH access.
 The argument passed to `-H` has the format `[user@]hostname[:port]`, allowing you to optionally change SSH user and port.
 If you need to change other SSH settings, add a host-specific configuration section to your `~/.ssh/config`.

 Examples: